Superfatting In Soap Making:

 Some of the more common terms used in homemade soap making are water discounting, trace, and gel phase.
-However, the term superfatting can also be a head scratcher for first-time soap makers.
+However, the term superfatting can also be a real head scratcher for first-time soapers.

-Heck, it left us scratching our heads as well, when we first starting making soap a few years back.
+Heck, it left us scratching our heads as well, when we first starting making soap, a few years back.
 So what is superfatting in soap making?

 Let’s Start with the “BIG” Picture!

 In an effort to help explain superfatting, let’s break it down in terms of what exactly happens as soap is being made.
 Once your oils and/or butters are mixed together with your lye solution, the saponification process begins.
 Meaning, that the chemical process of your lye and your oils and/or butters has begun.

 Now, each oil has it’s own saponification value (if you remember from our blog on SAP value), this is the amount of lye it takes to turn 1gram of oil into 1 gram of soap.